guidugaich/jungle-challenge/README.md

 # Technologies used

-This project ueses React (with Hooks), and pure CSS with media queries.
+This project uses React (with Hooks), and pure CSS with media queries.
 I also used a third-party service for AB testing, as describe in the following section

 # A/B Testing